FaceTime Like A Pro (eBook)

 MacBook Pro (M6)

-A redesigned MacBook Pro with M6 silicon and OLED display, rumored to be thinner, lighter, and packed with next-gen features, could arrive late in autumn.
+A redesigned MacBook Pro with M6 silicon and OLED display, rumored to be thinner, lighter, and packed with next-gen features like cellular support, could arrive late in autumn.

 TBA 2026: Apple Devices That Could Appear